ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Server Actions in Next.js App Router: When & How to Use Them (Next.js 16 Edition) - <a href="https://medium.com/@amirjld/server-actions-in-next-js-app-router-when-how-to-use-them-next-js-16-edition-9ed24a49ab4d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Worker Threads + WebAssembly GC: Faster ML Pre/Post-Processing Without Native Addons - <a href="https://medium.com/@hjparmar1944/node-js-worker-threads-webassembly-gc-faster-ml-pre-post-processing-without-native-addons-4ca630f0b9de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Bytecraft`**

-<blockquote>Next.js has been steadily moving toward a simpler, more powerful full-stack model, and with Next.js 16, that vision is clearer than ever.
+<blockquote>Move CPU-heavy tokenization, image transforms, and post-processing off the event loop — and into a portable WebAssembly GC module running…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Understanding How JavaScript Works beyond the Browser - <a href="https://medium.com/@mukundaparajuli/understanding-how-javascript-works-beyond-the-browser-384fec432cdb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Death of Magic: Why TypeScript Finally Forced Us to Use NodeNext - <a href="https://medium.com/@prayas.j9/the-death-of-magic-why-typescript-finally-forced-us-to-use-nodenext-5e99837d1dd8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mukunda Parajuli`**
+✍️ **posted by `Prayas Jain`**

-<blockquote>Ever wondered how Node.js manages thousands of connections on a single thread?
-It begins with Chrome’s V8 engine but then takes a different
+<blockquote>The Golden Age of Magic (2015–2020)
 Continue reading on Medium »</blockquote>

 <h3>3.
-Build a production-ready image processing API with Claude and Node.js: Part 2 - <a href="https://sarathm09.medium.com/build-a-production-ready-image-processing-api-with-claude-and-node-js-part-2-5849c47cb912?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built Real-Time Apps in Node.js Without WebSockets.
+Here’s What Changed - <a href="https://medium.com/@satnammca/i-built-real-time-apps-in-node-js-without-websockets-heres-what-changed-8b658dfb1b2f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarath S`**
+✍️ **posted by `Satnam Singh`**

-<blockquote>This is a multi-part tutorial to build an AI driven image processing pipeline.
-The links to all parts will be updated here once ready.
+<blockquote>Real-time communication is essential for modern web applications, but WebSockets aren’t always the right choice.
+In this article, we’ll…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Callable Objects Are a Hidden Superpower in Express - <a href="https://medium.com/@hey.dakshv/why-callable-objects-are-a-hidden-superpower-in-express-0b7599d82cf8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Stop Blocking the Main Thread: Understanding Event Loop - <a href="https://keroles-masoud.medium.com/how-to-stop-blocking-the-main-thread-understanding-event-loop-79b9cda927f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daksh Vaishnav`**
+✍️ **posted by `Keroles Massoud`**

-<blockquote>Ever you have look at express server code and got confused:
+<blockquote>From blocking threads to non-blocking loops: A guide to how Node.js manages high-concurrency without crashing single thread.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Node.js Structured Logging with pino + OpenTelemetry: Correlated Traces, Logs, and Metrics in One… - <a href="https://medium.com/@hadiyolworld007/node-js-structured-logging-with-pino-opentelemetry-correlated-traces-logs-and-metrics-in-one-2c28b10c4fa0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Fix the cursor-agent Architecture Mismatch Error on Intel Macs - <a href="https://medium.com/@iklobato/how-to-fix-the-cursor-agent-architecture-mismatch-error-on-intel-macs-827581bfa96d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `iklobato`**

-<blockquote>Stop hopping between dashboards — inject trace context into Pino logs and export traces, logs, and metrics via OTLP so every incident…
+<blockquote>If you’ve recently tried to use `cursor-agent` on your Intel-based Mac and encountered a cryptic error about incompatible architectures…
 Continue reading on Medium »</blockquote>

 <h3>6.
+How to Build Real-Time Search Agents (Wikipedia, Web Search, API Search) Using Node.js - <a href="https://noncodersuccess.medium.com/how-to-build-real-time-search-agents-wikipedia-web-search-api-search-using-node-js-02ce7276b9f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NonCoderSuccess`**

+<blockquote>Large Language Models are powerful.
+ But they have one big limitation that every serious builder eventually hits:
+Continue reading on Medium »</blockquote>

-Node.js Scaling Techniques for Massive Apps in 2026 - <a href="https://medium.com/write-your-world/node-js-scaling-techniques-for-massive-apps-in-2026-89f31c957df9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Building Future-Ready Web Applications with Angular, React & Node.js - <a href="https://medium.com/@Tecoreng/building-future-ready-web-applications-with-angular-react-node-js-ce1d4b1a265c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FutureLens`**
+✍️ **posted by `Tecoreng`**

-<blockquote>“Image created by Gemini”
+<blockquote>The Question Every Cutting-Edge Product Eventually Confronts
-Continue reading on Write Your World »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-7 @ViewChild and @ContentChild Rules Most Angular Developers Learn Too Late - <a href="https://medium.com/@saneekadam1326/7-viewchild-and-contentchild-rules-most-angular-developers-learn-too-late-0ead950ec14d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Asking AI “Can You Help Me?” — Here’s How to Get Real Work Done Instead - <a href="https://medium.com/@shivam29feb/stop-asking-ai-can-you-help-me-heres-how-to-get-real-work-done-instead-c2fc460dd35e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding master`**
+✍️ **posted by `Shivam Shukla`**

-<blockquote>The scroll-stopping intro (this decides everything)
+<blockquote>The Problem with How Everyone Prompts AI
 Continue reading on Medium »</blockquote>

 <h3>2.
-5 @ViewChild Mistakes That Break Angular Apps in Production - <a href="https://medium.com/@saneekadam1326/5-viewchild-mistakes-that-break-angular-apps-in-production-7185f641baa6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Development Is Becoming a Real-Time Conversation - <a href="https://medium.com/@info_90965/web-development-is-becoming-a-real-time-conversation-ebfc5eac77e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding master`**
+✍️ **posted by `Nicholas Jull`**

-<blockquote>Your Angular app never crashes in local.
+<blockquote>For most of the internet’s history, building a website has followed the same rigid pattern: a design is created, the code is written, the…
 Continue reading on Medium »</blockquote>

-<h3>3. part-1 Angular Upgrade Interview Questions – Real-Time Migration Experience (MNC):2026 - <a href="https://medium.com/@avinash.batule1994/part-1-angular-upgrade-interview-questions-real-time-migration-experience-mnc-2026-9bc0f8ded4c0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Don’t Let Large Uploads Crash Your Server: The 7-Line Flask Fix - <a href="https://python.plainenglish.io/dont-let-large-uploads-crash-your-server-the-7-line-flask-fix-8cec941b776c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avinash Batule`**
+✍️ **posted by `Dorian Sotpyrc`**

-<blockquote>BASIC MIGRATION QUESTIONS (Must-Know)
+<blockquote>Here’s the production death spiral I’ve seen more than once: a real user drags in a 300MB video, their mobile connection stalls mid-stream…
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>4.
-Custom Web Portal Starter Kit: Email Verification UI & User Experience - <a href="https://putnamtechnology.medium.com/custom-web-portal-starter-kit-email-verification-ui-user-experience-8bd11b5a7612?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Just Fired My Entire Engineering Team (And Why You Should Too) - <a href="https://medium.com/@sruwhfew/why-i-just-fired-my-entire-engineering-team-and-why-you-should-too-58b9738aaa3e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chris Putnam`**
+✍️ **posted by `Jaxon Sterling`**

-<blockquote>Building a complete email verification user interface with manual code entry, resend functionality, and seamless user flows
+<blockquote>The era of the “Code Artisan” is over.
+Why writing actual code is now a liability, and why div soup is delicious.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Beginner JavaScript Devs, Avoid These 10 Common Mistakes! ⚠️ - <a href="https://react-developer.medium.com/beginner-javascript-devs-avoid-these-10-common-mistakes-%EF%B8%8F-fa8631b3d80b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ReactMind`**

-<blockquote>1.
-Not correct use keyword this
-Continue reading on Medium »</blockquote>

-<h3>6.
-Mastering Claude Code: Inside Tips from Its Creator - <a href="https://medium.com/@oguzcolak2000/mastering-claude-code-inside-tips-from-its-creator-393397ee9acf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AWS Just Simplified CloudFront Pricing: How to Deploy a Secure Website from $0/month - <a href="https://aws.plainenglish.io/aws-just-simplified-cloudfront-pricing-how-to-deploy-a-secure-website-from-0-month-7eadfdfd5cd8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oğuz Çolak`**

-<blockquote>How Boris Cherny and the Anthropic team use Claude Code to build Claude Code itself
-Continue reading on Medium »</blockquote>

-<h3>7.
-Performance Is Not an Optimization — It’s Architecture - <a href="https://medium.com/@mdathakhan/performance-is-not-an-optimization-its-architecture-b54f87ef45b9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atha Mohammed`**
+✍️ **posted by `Amine The Cloud`**

-<blockquote>Senior frontend engineers treat performance as a first-class system constraint, not a post-release task.
+<blockquote>re:Invent 2025 was packed with exciting announcements.
+But many of us missed a major release :CloudFront flat-rate pricing plans!
-Continue reading on Medium »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
-When the SDK Isn’t Ready: Why I Integrated Ottu Payment Gateway in Flutter with WebView - <a href="https://levelup.gitconnected.com/when-the-sdk-isnt-ready-why-i-integrated-ottu-payment-gateway-in-flutter-with-webview-827179967cd0?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why and How I Used A WebView As Payment Gateway In My Flutter-App. - <a href="https://levelup.gitconnected.com/when-the-sdk-isnt-ready-why-i-integrated-ottu-payment-gateway-in-flutter-with-webview-827179967cd0?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `SatendraPal`**